ElectronicCats/flipper-rs485modbus/README.md

 A Flipper plugin with helpful Modbus RTU features, you will be able to read and write data into a Mobus RTU network.
 Requires the Electronic Cats Flipper Addon "Modbus".

+Please visit the wiki for detailed information on how to use the app.

 ## Features
   * Reads and displays data sniffed from the BUS
   * Customizable Uart Parameters